 All discussions and course activities are done asynchronously: you can access the program resources, participate in the discussions, and do any required tasks at a time convenient for you.

 - All TESOL Members: Free (Registration Required)

 More About the Program Developer

 Mark Algren is the director of the Center for English Language Learning at the University of Missouri.
 He has been an ESL/EFL teacher and program administrator since 1979, with a year teaching in Hong Kong, 14 years teaching in and directing intensive English programs in Saudi Arabia and the United Arab Emirates.
-From 1993 to 2014 he was with the Applied English Center at the University of Kansas, USA, since 1993, and became director in 2010.
-He has been active in TESOL International Association as a presenter at conferences, author, and member of interest sections, standing committees, and the Board of Directors (including convention chair for TESOL 2003—Baltimore).
+From 1993 to 2014 he was with the Applied English Center at the University of Kansas, USA, serving as director from 2010 to 2014.
+He has been active in TESOL International Association as a conference presenter, author, and member of interest sections, standing committees, and the Board of Directors (including convention chair for TESOL 2003—Baltimore).
 Algren was TESOL International Association President 2009–2010.
 With a strong interest in professionalism, standards, and accreditation, he has served on the TESOL Professional Development Committee and on a task force to develop the self-study guide for international review for Commission on English Language Program Accreditation (CEA) and is a program site reviewer for CEA.